 When I mixed the drums, I ended up using the preset, “Refresh Drums.”
 You can see what this pre-set looks below.

-Initially, I had a compressor on the drums, because I was trying to equalize all of the sounds of the kit, however, the client used a drummer track, so that means all of the instruments are together.
+Initially, I had a compressor on the drums, because I was trying to equalize all of the sounds of the kit, however, the client used a drummer track (which I also have a guide on, by the way), so that means all of the instruments are together.

 When I loaded it into Garageband again to do the final mixing, I noticed that there was too much compression on the track and sounded like the audio waves was hitting the ceiling, so to speak.